AnouarElKihal/spotimy/README.md

 This project utilizes the Spotify Scraper API from Rapid API to fetch data about songs on Spotify/Youtube, including audio, title, song cover and duration.
 The Spotify Scraper API offers an easy-to-use json response to access this information.<br>
 Spotify Scraper API: https://rapidapi.com/DataFanatic/api/spotify-scraper/

+## Live Application
+You can find it online at this url: https://anouarelkihal.github.io/spotimy/
 > ![spotimyScreen](https://github.com/AnouarElKihal/spotimy/assets/68613907/fc11ebb1-5adb-46f1-ba43-34da58fc7609)

-You can find it online at this url: https://anouarelkihal.github.io/spotimy/